geoffreylitt/homepage/source/articles/2018-01-15-adding-tail-calls-optimization-to-a-lisp-interpreter.html.md

 end
 ```

 It turns out Ruby doesn't actually have gotos (well...[mostly](http://patshaughnessy.net/2012/2/29/the-joke-is-on-us-how-ruby-1-9-supports-the-goto-statement)).
-But there's a sipmle hack to get equivalent behavior: we can wrap all of `EVAL` in an infinite loop and then call `next` when we want to
+But there's a simple hack to get equivalent behavior: we can wrap all of `EVAL` in an infinite loop and then call `next` when we want to
 go back to the top of the loop.

 ```ruby